 Over 250 buildings and real estate projects from Romania were certified as ‘green buildings’ after one of the international sustainable schemes, BREEAM, LEED, EDGE and WELL, according to BuildGreen data, the leading consultant in the field of sustainable building design, development and certification in Romania.

-Over 40 office buildings, commercial centres, warehouses, residential projects or factories were sustainable certified in 2019.
-The biggest percentage, approximately 75%, are located in Bucharest, followed by Cluj – Napoca, Timisoara and Brasov.
+Over 40 office buildings, commercial centres, warehouses, residential projects and factories were sustainably certified in 2019.
+The most significant percentage, approximately 75%, are located in Bucharest, followed by Cluj–Napoca, Timisoara and Brasov.

 BuildGreen was involved in 2019 in the certification of over 20 real estate projects, among which are Renault Bucharest Connected, The Bridge, Expo Business Park, Oregon Park, Isho Timisoara, Matei Millo, three new buildings from Coresi Brasov, the new Artic factory from Ulmi or Luxuria Domenii Residence.

 2019 also brought the first BREEAM certifications with an Outstanding level, the highest existing at a Global level, for the Lidl and Penny Market stores from Bucharest and Otopeni.
 Also, the office project Bucharest Business Garden, developed by Vastint, achieved the highest level of rating for the American certification LEED scheme.